jorgemarcoux/Rocket_Elevators_Controllers/README.md

 To make your own test, just call the function: <strong>column1.RequestElevator(requestedFloor, direction,targetFloor)</strong>.
 Please indicate the direction 'up' or 'down' in lowercase)
 <br>
 You can also test the requestFloor method (the one that brings an user to a requestedFloor pressing the internal buttons of the elevator) by uncommenting the test under "Internal Button Test", also provided in the test section.

+NOTE: The Ruby version of the algorithm is not finished yet.

 Enjoy! 💻